wgoldie/syllog/README.md

 - [ ] Export LaTeX graph
 - [ ] Namespacing for factor functions
 - [ ] Custom Cytoscape layout algorithm
+- [ ] Compile Python libraries to webassembly or similar to demo inference in-browser
+- [ ] Live modelling-inference loop with local or cloud webserver